-Join Ryan Kittleson for an in-depth discussion in this video What you should know before watching this course, part of Sculpting Portraits in ZBrush.
+Join Ryan Kittleson for an in-depth discussion in this video What you should know before watching this course, part of ZBrush: Sculpting Portraits.

 - This course is geared towards intermediate and advanced viewers.
 Although I will be describing the steps I take you should have a general understanding of how ZBrush works especially how to navigate the viewport and use basic sculpting controls.
 On the artistic side it is recommended that you have some artistic experience.
 I'll be showing some tips and tricks to help you create good anatomy and proportions but there's no substitute for artistic skill.
 When it comes to knowledge of anatomy this course will hit the most basic and crucial mile stones.